tcvieira/bm25-exercise-report/README.md

 ## report

-A brief [report](report.md) describing the implementation details, results, how to test the IR system and how chatGPT helped with the project.
+A brief [report](report.pdf) describing the implementation details, results, how to test the IR system and how chatGPT helped with the project.
+The markdown version can be found [here](report.md).

 ## notebook